inspiren-inc/care-backend-code-review/device_events/README.md

 ## Overview

-This service provides three main APIs:
+This service provides two main APIs:
-1. **Ingest API** - Submit new device events with severity and TTL
+1. **Ingest API** - Submit new device events
 2. **Query API** - Retrieve device events with filtering and pagination
-3. **Update API** - Update event severity and expiration

 **Authentication:** All API endpoints require an API token via the `x-api-token` header.